-The Mosaic Brands Ltd (ASX: MOZ) share price is crashing lower on Tuesday following the release of a trading update.
+The Mosaic Brands Ltd (ASX: MOZ) share price was up nearly 10% today following the announcement of a buyback by the company.

-Approximately 20% of the company’s stores have been directly impacted by the fires.
-Furthermore, almost one-third of its total 1,386 stores are located in regional areas, where consumer confidence has been particularly fragile.
+Comparable sales for the the half were 8% lower than the previous year.
+20% of Mosaic’s 1,386 stores have been directly impacted by the bushfires, and some 32% of stores are located in regional areas where consumer confidence has been particularly fragile.

-The post Why the Mosaic Brands share price is crashing 15% lower on Tuesday appeared first on Motley Fool Australia.
+The post Why the Mosaic Brands share price rocketed 10% today appeared first on Motley Fool Australia.